 What Christian Meditation is Not

-New Age or Far East religious meditation is generally characterized by the use of repeated mantras, the act of releasing one’s negative or harmful thoughts and clearing of one’s mind completely.
+New Age or Far East religious meditation is generally characterized by the use of repeated mantras, the act of releasing one’s negative or harmful thoughts and clearing one’s mind completely.

 Mindfulness is the practice of being completely present in what you’re doing and aware of your surroundings.
 It’s not about meditation, necessarily, but instead relies on controlled breathing for concentration so that one can stay focused on their experience at any given moment rather than being overwhelmed by other things going around them or into overdrive without realizing it.

-Biblical meditation is an entirely different beast than the repetitive mantras commonly seen in practices mentioned above.
+Biblical meditation is an entirely different beast than the repetitive mantras commonly seen in the practices mentioned above.
 Christ Himself tells us not to use meaningless words when we pray to Him, and so Christian meditation avoids that practice in their fellowship with God.

 Biblical Meditation isn’t about “emptying your mind” but rather filling it with God’s Word.
-It is not just mindfulness without instruction from scripture, which could leave us vulnerable to spirits of deceit that would tempt you away from worshiping Him sincerely.
+It is not just mindfulness without instruction from scripture, which could leave us vulnerable to spirits of deceit that would tempt us away from worshiping Him sincerely.

 Meditation isn’t trying to get what we want from God or a deeper sense of ourselves by focusing on our feelings, intuition, and other things.
 Nor does it mean emptying out everything.
-We want to fill ourselves with the Spirit and God’s precepts, rather than to empty ourselves.
+We want to fill ourselves with the Spirit and God’s precepts, rather than empty ourselves.